mem48/geocompr/main.md

 <!-- plot(world_summary) -->
 <!-- ``` -->

-The list of useful functions could be find in the helpfile of this function - `?summarise`.
+A wide range of summary statistics can thus be generated by the function.
-The whole power of `summarise()` is revealed when it is combined with the `group_by()` function.
+A list of useful summary statistics can be found in the help page associated with the function: see `?summarise` for more information.

-This allow to summary requested subsets of data.
+`summarise()` becomes even more powerful when combined with `group_by()`, allowing *per group* summaries, analogous to the base R function `aggregate()`.
-For example, we want to get the total population and number of countries on every continent:
+The following code chunk calculates the total population and number of countries on *per continent*:

 ```r